APNewsBreak: Shooting suspect had history of mental illness

 BALTIMORE (AP) - The suspect in a deadly shooting at a Florida video game tournament had previously been hospitalized for mental illness, according to court records in his home state of Maryland reviewed by The Associated Press.

-Divorce filings from the parents of 24-year-old David Katz of Baltimore say that as an adolescent he was twice hospitalized in psychiatric facilities and that he was prescribed antipsychotic and antidepressant medications.
+Divorce filings from the parents of 24-year-old David Katz of Baltimore say that as an adolescent he was twice hospitalized in psychiatric facilities and was prescribed antipsychotic and antidepressant medications.

 The records show Katz’s parents disagreed on how to care for their troubled son, with his father claiming his estranged wife was exaggerating symptoms of mental illness as part of their long and bitter custody battle.
 The couple divorced in 2007.

-Katz opened fire Sunday at a gaming bar inside a collection of restaurants and shops along the St. Johns River in Jacksonville.
-He killed two people and wounded nine others before fatally shooting himself during the “Madden NFL 19” tournament, authorities said.
+Katz opened fire Sunday at a gaming bar inside a collection of restaurants and shops in Jacksonville.
+He killed two people and wounded 10 others before fatally shooting himself during the “Madden NFL 19” tournament, authorities said.

 Jacksonville Sheriff Mike Williams has declined to comment on the gunman’s motive.